octopus-db/documentation/_sources/data_tables.rst.txt

 * TAXEXTINCT -- Boolean (True/False) variable.
 The value is True if the taxon is extinct, False if extant.
 (Neotoma)

 * TAXAGRPID -- Is fkey.
-For avaiable values refer to :ref:`cabah_taxagroupID` table
+For avaiable values refer to :ref:`cabah_taxagroupID_Fields` table

 * NEOTXPUBID -- Neotoma publication identification number.
 In Neotoma, this field links to the publications table.
 In OCTOPUS, however, it does NOT.

 * NEOVALORID -- Is fkey.
-For avaiable values refer to :ref:`neo_contacts` table
+For avaiable values refer to :ref:`neo_contacts_Fields` table

 * VALIDDATE -- Date of taxon validation